Chet Culver: Career

 After college, Culver moved to Iowa and worked as a staff member for the state Democratic Party.
 He worked with Bonnie Campbell on her 1990 campaign for state attorney general, serving as field director.
 Culver had previously worked as a lobbyist under the guidance of Campbell's husband.

 From 1991 to 1995, Culver worked as a consumer and environmental advocate in the attorney general's office.
 After completing his master's degree, he took a job as a teacher in Des Moines.
 Working first at Roosevelt High School and then Hoover High School, he taught government and history.
 Culver coached sophomore football and eighth-grade boys basketball during his tenure.

 Secretary of state of Iowa

-In 1998, Culver ran for Secretary of State of Iowa and won.
+In 1998, Culver ran for Secretary of State of Iowa and was elected by 27,262 votes.
 At the age of 32, he was the youngest Secretary of State in the United States at the time.
-He was reelected to a second term in 2002 by a large margin.
+He was reelected to a second term in 2002 by 106,310 votes.
 While serving at this post, he created the Iowa Student Political Awareness Club, which attempts to get students motivated to participate in politics when they reach voting age.

 Governor of Iowa

+Elections

 In 2005, Culver announced his candidacy for Governor of Iowa.
-He ran and won in 2006 against Jim Nussle.
+He defeated three opponents in the 2006 primary when he received 39% of the vote to 34% for Mike Blouin, 25% for Ed Fallon, and 1% for Sal Mohamed.
+Culver then ran and won against Jim Nussle in the general election by 101,596 votes.

-Culver ran unsuccessfully for reelection with incumbent Lieutenant Governor Patty Judge.
-He was challenged by Republican Terry Branstad, a four-term former governor who was running with State Senator Kim Reynolds.
+Culver ran for reelection in 2010, with incumbent Lieutenant Governor Patty Judge.
+He lost to Republican Terry Branstad, a four-term former governor who was running with State Senator Kim Reynolds. by 107,696 votes.